AI writes code. Humans write software.

 One layer.
 Three jobs.

-The intent layer has to connect judgment to code, let reality push back, and keep humans in the work while the call is still open.
+The intent layer has to connect judgment to code, let reality push back, and let humans shape the call without stopping the work.

 Intent Graph

-Decisions, requirements, patterns, and discoveries connect to the code they govern.
+Decisions, requirements, patterns, and discoveries connect to the code they shape.

 Without it: intent is scattered context.